MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 >
 Step-by-step:
 >
-1. Drag a `UISwitch` from the _Object Library_ and drop it next to your nav bar title label.
+1. Drag a `UISwitch` from the _Object Library_ and drop it next to your header title label.
 1. With your  `UISwitch` selected, click the `Add New Constraints` button.
 1. Add the following two constraints using the `Add New Constraints` popup:
     - (Switch) Trailing Edge 24pts from Super View Trailing Edge